All You Need to Know About Cast Iron Pipes & Repairs in Edmonton

 - Expensive repairs

 - Joints may contain lead

 - Prone to sewage backups (due to rust flake buildup in lines)

 It’s hard to say if opting for cast iron pipes is the right decision for your home’s plumbing system.
-Determining factors involve geographic location, weather, soil condition and thorough site inspection with your building team and plumber.
+Determining factors involves geographic location, weather, soil condition, and thorough site inspection with your building team and plumber.

 If your home already has an existing cast iron plumbing system, you will benefit from a licensed plumber’s inspection of your home’s overall plumbing.
 It will be vital to examine your line’s interior with a sewer video camera.
 If your Edmonton lines turn out to be in good condition and all you might need are some routine maintenance and drain cleaning, your team at Mr. Rooter Plumbing is happy to take care of it for you.

 But suppose your system shows signs of a minor leak and other small damages.
 In that case, we can determine if our cast iron pipe repair service will fix the issue.

 Signs I Need Cast Iron Drain Pipe Repair & Replacement in Edmonton

 Cast iron drain pipes are strong, and yet they will eventually fail over time.
 Recurring backups, leaks, and sewer smells are telltale signs of inherent damage that you can’t ignore.

 Oxidation degrades metal, leading to cracks that could involve a damaged sewer line.
 If you smell sewer gas, immediately shut off your water and locate the affected area.
 It’s better to check if other sections of your line are in good condition.
 If they are also failing, a cast iron sewer pipe replacement would be your most economical solution.